Chinese in Northwest America Research Committee (CINARC)

 西北角的红粉佳人

-Women from China began to arrive in California in the 1850s, and reached the Pacific Northwest a decade or two after that
+Women from China began to arrive in California in the 1850s, and reached the Pacific Northwest a decade or two.
+After that they began a long journey of adjustment.

 These early Chinese-American women have traditionally been seen as helpless victims, brought from China without skills or consent and forced to become prostitutes or low-status wives.
 However, we think that view must be reexamined.
 Many female Chinese immigrants were not at all helpless.
 In the Pacific Northwest, as in other parts of the Americas, they overcame enormous personal obstacles, built bridges to the larger American society, and contributed greatly to their gender-skewed Chinese communities.